 William Alexander Davis, MD (1798-1877)

 William, the second son of James and Margaret, was born in 1798 at the Cape of Good Hope, South Africa.
 After he qualified as a doctor he commenced practice in Newry in 1823.
 From as early as 1830 he was recorded as a surgeon and apothecary at 6 Sugar Island.
 When the Union Workhouse was built in 1841, he was appointed its medical attendant, and was able to keep mortality lower than any other establishment of a similar kind in Ireland.
 When he offered his resignation because of ill-health four months before his death, it was sympathetically declined by the Board of Guardians in the vain hope that he would be able to resume his duties in the future.
-He was well known as a determined foe of alcoholic stimulants in the cure of disease and this feature of his professional success was referred to in temperance literature as a precedent other medical men should follow.
+He was well known as a determined foe of alcoholic stimulants in the cure of disease with help buying tramadol online and this feature of his professional success was referred to in temperance literature as a precedent other medical men should follow.

 William married Jemima McBride of Alistragh, Co.
 Armagh in 1834.
 They had four sons, all of whom became doctors, and four daughters: James; Alice Jane, who married Walter Scott of Newry; William Hancock, who married Sarah Beech of Tean, Staffordshire; Mary Margaret, who married Abraham Walker Sinclair; George McBride, Richard, Jemima and Fanny Matilda, all of whom were unmarried.